 - The user agent - This line is important when debugging a problem with a website.
 We can see that Firefox 3.0.11 made this request, which means it's the browser itself.
 Some user agents will make a request directly.
 Winamp, Microsoft Outlook, and iTunes are examples of user agents that go directly to the Internet.
 Those user-agent do not support everything that a browser does so they sometimes cause problems, especially with authentication.
 Usually, the result is that the user is prompted to enter credentials.
 We have seen occurrences of iTunes going into a loop of authentication when the proxy was set up in a transparent way and authentication was configured to use cookie surrogates.
 The iTunes user-agent would not save the cookie and subsequently make the request over and over again, while the proxy would save the cookie.

 - Authentication status - If a username was bound to a connection, it would show up here as domain\username.
 In the example above, the connection was unauthenticated.

 - Category - url.category shows the matching category (or categories) bound to the URL accessed.
 If you see "unlicensed/unavailable," this means that the license for the content filtering database has expired.

 You can also review checkpoint timing to discover possible proxy or network latency issues.
 For more information, see Understanding Policy Trace checkpoint timing.

 For some connections, instead of seeing "match" or "miss", the proxy will report "n/a" which means the rule did not apply to that connection.
 In most cases, it is because the rule is specific to a protocol and the connection was not using that protocol.
-Another typical scenario is a user or group specific rule where a connection goes by unauthenticated.
+Another typical scenario is a user or group-specific rule where a connection goes unauthenticated.